 A Suitable Clothing List Should Be Like:

 - Casual clothes for daily use that cannot be vulgar or sultry

 - At least a week of casual clothing suitable for local daytime and evening temperatures

 Of course, a person needs more than the bare essentials in rehab, especially if they plan on spending more than a month there.
 It’s a good idea to find an old MP3 player or iPod (with a charger) – people beat the boredom or bouts of depression that can go with rehab by listening to their favorite music.
-Old iPods and MP3 players may not be very easy to find today, but there could be one laying around a friend’s house somewhere!
-Most treatment facilities don’t let patients bring a cell phone or any other device with an Internet connection because these devices can be used to take photos that violate other patients’ privacy, leave against medical advice, or get drugs into the rehab center.
+Old iPods and MP3 players may not be very easy to find today, but there could be one laying around a friend’s house somewhere.

 What Items Not to Bring to Rehab

-A person who has decided to get treatment and achieve long-term sobriety would not think of bringing drugs or alcohol to the rehab facility.
+A person who has decided to start rehab to get addiction treatment, achieve long-term sobriety and mental health recovery would not think of bringing drugs or alcohol to the facility.
 Not every patient’s resolve, however, is that strong.
 Upon intake, each patient’s belongings are searched thoroughly.
 In light of this, it is pointless to bring alcohol and drugs.
 Sharp items aren’t allowed, and neither are weapons.
-One is not allowed to bring knives, guns, scissors, nail files, and tweezers to a treatment center.
+One cannot bring knives, guns, scissors, nail files, and tweezers to a treatment center.